 You can also hire motorbikes in Baños, where 250cc Enduro-type motorcycles are available for about $10 per hour or $40 per day.
 Riders with their own machines will find helpful information at Horizons Unlimited (www.horizonsunlimited.com).

 Car-rental companies offer insurance policies on their vehicles, but they can carry a hefty deductible – anywhere between $1000 and $3500, depending on the company – so be sure you read the fine print.
 Even if an accident is not your fault, you will likely be responsible for the deductible in the event of a collision.

-Hazards in Ecuador include potholes, blind turns and, most obvious of all, bus and truck drivers who pass other buses and trucks at seemingly impossible moments.
+Hazards in Ecuador include potholes, non-obvious speed bumps, blind turns and, most obvious of all, bus and truck drivers who pass other buses and trucks at seemingly impossible moments.
 Always be alert for stopped vehicles, sudden road blocks and occasional livestock on the road.
 Signage in Ecuador is poor.

 Hitchhiking is never entirely safe in any country, and we don’t recommend it.
 Travelers who decide to hitchhike should understand that they are taking a small but potentially serious risk.
 People who do choose to hitchhike will be safer if they travel in pairs and let someone know where they are planning to go.

 Hitching is not very practical in Ecuador for three reasons: there are few private cars, public transportation is relatively cheap and trucks are used as public transportation in remote areas, so trying to hitch a free ride on one is the same as trying to hitch a free ride on a bus.
 Many drivers of any vehicle will pick you up, but will also expect payment, usually minimal.

 Local buses are usually slow and crowded, but they are also very cheap.
 You can get around most towns for $0.25.
 Local buses often travel to nearby villages, and riding along is a good, inexpensive way to see the area.